 If you cannot find the leak after looking at the stains and soaking your roof.
 The next best course of action is by looking for penetrations in the roof.
 It is very rare that a leak would occur when the shingles have not been disturbed.
 Normally, leaks will happen when there is a man-made hole in the shingles themselves.
 This can be from, “plumbing and roof vents, chimneys, dormers or anything else that projects through the roof.”
 Also, penetrations can vary to non-protective items as well.
 Branches, rocks, and other foreign items can cause damage to your roof.
 Anything with the power to puncture your roof and its shingles can cause a leak.

 Sargeant’s Roofing Services

-At Sargeant’s Roofing Services, we give residents in Edmonton the very best in roof leak repair.
+At Sargeant’s Roofing Services, we give residents here in our hometown of Edmonton the very best in roof leak repair.
 If you are currently battling to find the location of a leak, we can help you find it.
 If you have found where the water is seeping in, contact us today.
-Whether you have a cedar or asphalt roof, our technicians are willing to help.
-Contact our business!
+Whether you have a cedar or asphalt roof, our technicians are here to help!